I am a professional model. When I tell people this, the eyes-rolls I sometimes get in response reflect a common thought How is that a job?

 In fact, I regard photographers as my clients, to which in deciding to work with them, I take financial risks by advancing treasury (flights and hosting are usually paid ahead of the booking deposits I ask) and I have to make strategic decisions based on ROI (return on investment), to ensure a fair and balanced fee between them and myself.
 Not to mention personalized client requests and budget ties, offsetting last-minute cancellations & flaking, overcoming unreliable public transportation networks, or (oh, I don’t know) maintaining work during a world pandemic 😉 .

 The other aspect of dealing with photographers as clients is billing them.
-The billable hours written on a receipt have to account for certain deductions; and clients do not always understand that up to 75 % of my fee accounts for social insurance, travel and administrative time.
+The billable hours written on a receipt have to account for certain deductions; and clients do not always understand that up to 75 % of my fee accounts for social insurance, retirement, travel, and administrative time.
 I can only do so much to reduce this overhead.
-My rates are determined (calculated) on a case-by-case basis such that, after all expenses have been deduced from a bill, my actual net income may be at France’s minimum wage (now, isn’t that glamorous ?).
+My rates are determined (calculated) on a case-by-case basis such that, after all expenses have been deduced from a bill, my actual net income may be at France’s minimum wage (not so glamorous anymore, heh?).

-Also, when one calls a plumber, an electrician or a locksmith, there is an understanding that a trip charge may be applicable, in addition to any provided services.
+When one calls a plumber, an electrician, or a locksmith, there is an understanding that a trip charge may be applicable, in addition to any provided services.
 As a professional model, it is assumed my trip time is benevolence, no matter how far in the suburbs I need to get.
-And as I have mentioned (above), public buses and subways rarely allow any work to be done effectively during commuting.
-It is just not sustainable to lose working hours while travelling and not ask for compensation, but diplomacy is not always enough to convey this message.
+As I have mentioned (above), public buses and subways rarely allow any work to be done effectively during commuting.
+It is just not sustainable to lose working hours while traveling and not ask for compensation, but diplomacy is not always enough to convey this message.

 I never saw myself as a businesswoman.
-I studied art and sciences, fashion design and then beauty.
+I studied art and sciences, fashion design, and then beauty.
 Never business and administration.
-As I have been levelling-up in this area since two years ago, having burned out from overworking and not being able to make an affordable living, I have come to this realization: work needs to pay for itself and for the worker to carry on.
+As I have been leveling up in this area, having burned out from overworking and not being able to make an affordable living, I have come to this realization: work needs to pay for itself and for the worker to carry on.

-This mindset is difficult to enforce in a lot of art fields, where unpaid work has become standard and companies have made it a practice to exploit creators without compensation — except for visibility — and no means to even pay for food.
+This mindset is difficult to enforce in a lot of art fields, where unpaid work has become standard and companies have made it a practice to exploit creators without compensation – except for visibility – and no means to even pay for food.
 Sorry, but I cannot eat my photos or my visibility.
-Everyone keeps working for free while waiting for the big breakthrough that will pay back for years of precariousness.
-This sick trend has gotten so bad that it now gives editors and clients a bullying power to bargain against paid work.
+Everyone keeps working for free while waiting for the big breakthrough that will pay back years of precariousness.
+This sick trend has gotten so bad that it now gives editors and clients the bullying power to bargain against paid work.
+The belief that true artists should be starving is a self-fulfilling prophecy verging on abuse.

 The only solution is for artists to respect themselves and their craft.
 Enough so as to enforce a proper living for creatives.
 Just like fair trade did for the food industry, to which customers are now willing to pay a bit more for chocolate and coffee, knowing farmers will get a decent wage in return, the art world needs to galvanize and set a uniform standard of doing business and creating quality work which the general public won’t mind paying for.
 It is simply not acceptable that some work gets paid if you climbed high enough up the food chain, while others are used without compensation because online magazines and social media provide ”free” content (which, by the way, they are not, watch out for advertising and private data reselling).